agricoltura-io/agricoltura-water-lily/README.md

 # agricoltura-water-lily
-A complete front to back water quality management controller with depth monitoring
+A complete front to back water quality management controller with depth monitoring and resevoir/irrigation control.